 Redesigning the university’s website presented us with the opportunity to streamline content.
 This involved reviewing content on the old site and determining: 1) what content needed to be migrated to the new site, 2) what content was no longer necessary on the new site and 3) what content was unnecessarily redundant in two or more places on the site.

-If content is missing on the new site that should have been migrated from the old site, content owners and content editors can submit a Get Help ticket on ITOneStop, and the core website project team will work with them to integrate restore that content on the correct pages in the new site.
+If content is missing on the new site that should have been migrated from the old site, content owners and content editors can submit a Get Help ticket on ITOneStop, and the core website project team will work with them to integrate that content on the correct pages in the new site.

 To streamline faculty and staff directory listings on the website, data for these profiles is now drawn directly from the Banner ERP System.
 This integration keeps information up to date automatically whenever employees are hired, leave or change positions within the university.
 Additionally, all faculty and staff members now have a Modern Campus Profile Page designed to showcase bios, publications, presentations and more.